 Once data is obtained, students should be able to create and interpret survivorship curves to answer that question.

-Many aspects are considered when doing demographic studies, such as lifespan, reproductive output, and rates of mortality.
+In demographic studies, various population characteristics such as lifespan, reproductive output, and rates of mortality may be considered.
 There are a number of ways that the data related to these factors can be synthesized, analyzed, and graphed.
-Two of these, called life tables and survivorship curves, are useful in helping us understand the interaction between an organism and its environment.
+Two of these, called life tables and survivorship curves, are useful in helping us understand the dynamics of populations and interactions with the environment.
 Species vary in schedules, or timing, of mortality and reproduction.
 This may impact which strategies related to offspring production are favored through evolution.
 For example, oysters experience high mortality early in life but produce huge numbers of offspring annually, whereas elephants have a high probability of survival after birth but females produce only one calf at a time.

 Life tables are ways to compile information related to mortality and reproduction for each stage, or age, an organism encounters.
 They contain many different columns of information about a population, including information related to mortality (e.g., number of individuals dying at a given age, lx; expected remaining years of life, ex) and reproduction (e.g., number of female offspring produced at each age, mx).

 Survivorship curves are graphical representations of the numbers or fractions of individuals that survive to a given age.
-There are species that have (a) low mortality at a young age, (b) constant mortality throughout life, or (c) high mortality at a young age (Types I, II, and III, respectively).
-These curves can help us determine possible causes of population limitation—periods of heaviest mortality may have the greatest impact on population growth.
+There are species that have (I) low mortality at a young age, (II) constant mortality throughout life, or (III) high mortality at a young age (Types I, II, and III, respectively).
+These curves can help us determine possible causes of population limitation; periods of heaviest mortality may have the greatest impact on population growth.
 These graphs may be plotted on a log-scale to help consider relative survivorship for each age or stage.
 For example, birds generally display a Type II survivorship curve.
 This means the chance of surviving to the next stage is constant throughout their life.
-Plotting survival on a log scale allows this to be displayed as a straight-line since a log-scale plots proportional (not absolute) changes.
+Plotting survival on a log scale allows this to be displayed as a straight-line, since a log-scale shows proportional (not absolute) changes.

 CNX OpenStax / CC BY (https://creativecommons.org/licenses/by/4.0)